 War Child will scale up activities

 The number of children living in active war zones is on the rise.
-On top of that, a record 50 million children are on the move due to conflict and climate-related disaster.
-Then there’s the COVID-19 pandemic which continues to throw a massive spanner in the works of the humanitarian sector as a whole.
+Moreover, a record 50 million children are on the move due to conflict and climate-related disaster.
+Then there’s the pandemic, which continues to throw a massive spanner in the works of the humanitarian sector as a whole.
 That’s why War Child will rapidly scale up its activities in 2022, working with and through a global network of partners.

 To do this they will put months of preparation into practice with the roll out of their Global Shared Platform.
 As they move to a shared way of working, they are calling on everyone to give this crisis their highest priority.
 “Each and every one of us has the capacity to take action”, says War Child CEO Ramin Shahzamani.
 “But to do this right, we need each other.”